institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_3/README_Figure3.md

 # Variance partitioning

+To obtain figure 3 of the article required files are :
+-the associations between host, symbiont and island : Variables11Islands.txt -normalized gene expression for the host: Pocillopora_MetaT_TPM.tab -normalized gene expression for the symbiont: CladocopiumC1_MetaT_TPM.tab

-The R script execute variance partition 5 times with a random subsampling of 2 samples.
+The R script VariancePartition_subsampling.R execute variance partition 5 times with a random subsampling of 2 samples.
 To get 100 different subsampling, the following command was performed 22 times.

 ```bash